Cost of Entry £9 or £7.50 Concessions.

 Every third TUESDAY of every month.

-We are a version of a Guerrilla Cinema group aimed at making art house film accessible in and around Chorlton-cum-Hardy, Manchester.
-No membership criteria means you just turn up and pay on the night.
-This is a not for profit venture and The Chorlton Film Institute is now a collective.
-All screenings are held at St Clement’s Church, on the corner of Edge Lane and St Clement's Road.
+We are a version of a Guerrilla Cinema group aimed at making art house film accessible in Chorlton-cum-Hardy, Manchester.
+No membership criteria.
+This is a not-for-profit venture and The Chorlton Film Institute is now a collective.
+All screenings are held at The Edge Arts Theatre & Arts Centre, Manchester Road, Chorlton, M21 9JG.
+Tickets are available in advance or on the door.

 Cinema anywhere anytime – a (semi) spontaneous outdoor screening of films and works by youth and independent artists designed to stimulate dialogue among young people about the film’s content.
 These films arefollowed by a guided de-construction with the audience to build media literacy and provide a stimulus for discussion and content creation.
 Youth learn the power of storytelling and acquire media technology training.
 Works created are screened in the outdoor twilight Guerilla Cinema Series and at the Festival.
 Offered in the summer